 Connecticut Laws on Larceny, Theft, and Shoplifting

-In Connecticut, a person who wrongfully takes another property and doesn't intend to give it back commits larceny (or theft).
-The crime can be as simple as stealing a bike or as complex as embezzling funds from an employer—all are considered larceny.
+In Connecticut, a person who wrongfully takes another's property and doesn't intend to give it back commits larceny (or theft).
+The crime can be as simple as stealing a bike or as complex as embezzling funds from an employer.
 Stealing services and utilities without payment or through fraud also count as larceny.

 This article will review charges and penalties for larceny offenses in Connecticut.

-Connecticut law defines larceny—also called theft—as the wrongful taking, obtaining, or withholding of someone else's property with the intent to permanently deprive the owner of the property or to appropriate it to a third person.
-Larceny includes theft of property, services, utilities, and motor fuel, as well as:
+Connecticut law defines larceny—also called theft—as the wrongful taking, obtaining, or withholding of someone else's property with the intent to permanently deprive the owner of the property or to appropriate (give) it to a third person.

 Degrees of Larceny Charges and Penalties in Connecticut

-Connecticut law classifies and penalizes larceny offenses based on several factors: the value of stolen property or services, the type of property or services, and in some cases, the victim involved.
+Connecticut law classifies and penalizes larceny offenses based on several factors–the value of stolen property or services, the type of property or services, and in some cases, the victim involved.
 Larceny charges can range from a misdemeanor to a serious felony.
+Instead of the fines listed below, judges can impose a fine that's twice the amount stolen in the offense.

 Sixth-Degree Larceny

-If the value of property or services involved in the theft is $500 or less, the offense constitutes 6th degree larceny, a class C misdemeanor.
+A person who steals property or services worth $500 or less commits sixth-degree larceny, a class C misdemeanor.
 A class C misdemeanor carries a maximum three-month jail term and a $500 fine.

 Fifth-Degree Larceny

-Theft of property or services valued at more than $500 but less than $1,000 qualifies as 5th degree larceny, a class B misdemeanor.
+Theft of property or services valued at more than $500 but less than $1,000 falls under fifth-degree larceny, a class B misdemeanor.
 A person convicted of a class B misdemeanor faces six months of jail time and a fine of up to $1,000.

 Fourth-Degree Larceny

-When the value of property or services stolen is between $1,000 and $2000, the offense is classified as 4th degree larceny, a class A misdemeanor.
-Punishment for a class A misdemeanor is a maximum one-year jail term and a $2,000 fine.
+Fourth-degree larceny involves theft of property or services worth between and $1,000 and $2,000.
+This class A misdemeanor carries a maximum jail term of 364 days and a $2,000 fine.

 Third-Degree Larceny

-A person commits 3rd degree larceny when the theft involves:
+A person commits third-degree larceny when the theft involves:

 • property or services valued at more than $2,000 but less than $10,000